openhive-network/hive/doc/building.md

     make install  # defaults to /usr/local

 If at any time you find this documentation not up to date or unprecise, please take a look at CI/CD scripts.

+Known issues:
+In Ubuntu 20.04 there's no longer `libboost-signals-dev` available.
+Removing it shouldn't be a problem because other boost libs depends on `libboost-dev` anyway (which includes signals2).

 ## Building on macOS X